Frequently Asked Questions

 What type of service do you have?
 Is it formal?
 How long does it last?

-Our service is a traditional Methodist service which consists of music, congregational singing, presentations by our Adult and Children’s Choirs, contemplation and meditation, pastoral sermon, prayer, and Holy Communion.
-But we would not consider our church to be “formal”.
+Our service is a traditional Methodist service with a progressive, liberal theology.
+Sunday service consists of music, congregational singing, an adult choir, moments of contemplation and meditation, a pastoral sermon, and prayer.
+This sounds very formal, but we would not consider our church to be “stuffy”.
 We have announcements, a time for prayers and concerns within the church community, and a time after church dedicated to community fellowship.
 Our services typically last between an hour to an hour and fifteen minutes.
+On the 1st Sunday of the month and on holidays we participate in an open Communion table where all are welcome to take part.

 Where can I park?